 Working the white short is all about working what fits your body type.
 It’s nothing to be ashamed of either.
 Some of the most beautiful white shorts are made for women with curves — a high-waisted short shows off a smaller middle section.
 And a modest length short allows for pumps or a high-heeled sandal.
 Moral of the white-short story: explore different fabrics and lengths that flatter YOU.

 Finding the Right Pair

 So where do you go from here?
 Well, I wish it was super easy, but it’s not.
 Like I said in my opening paragraph, it’s all about trial and error.
 I feel like I have tried on more white shorts over time than I have tried on shoes (ok, that may be stretching it, but you catch my drift).
-Below are a few options, and by clicking the link, it will conveniently take you to where you can purchase them ;).
 Try a few that work for you – not your best friend or favorite influencer – and I promise, you will be sporting this fabulous summer look soon!